GSA/project-open-data-dashboard/documentation/main.md

 <span id="pe_feedback_specified"></span>
 #####Description of feedback mechanism delivered
-This element is a narrative provided by the agency, through the Digital Strategy, on how it plans to enage the public for Open Data initiative activities, including developing two-way forms of communication (e.g., social media, etc.), issue tracking, outreach and other items.
-These methods sould add-vaule to the open data activities and directly address the public and customer needs. *(Qualitative)*
+This element is a narrative provided by the agency, through the Digital Strategy, on how it plans to engage the public for Open Data initiative activities, including developing two-way forms of communication (e.g., social media, etc.), issue tracking, outreach and other items.
+These methods should add-value to the open data activities and directly address the public and customer needs. *(Qualitative)*

 <span id="pe_prioritization"></span>
 #####Data release is prioritized through public engagement
-This is a measure, based on information provided to OMB for review, or gathered from the agency Open Data websites and public engagement mechnaisms, that data sets have been identieid by the public and been prioritized for release based on that engagement (such as e-mail, public open data events, IdeaScale/GitHub/Twitter, etc.) activity.
-This may include those that were requested via FOIA menchanisms or other formal requests. *(Qualitative)*
+This is a measure, based on information provided to OMB for review, or gathered from the agency Open Data websites and public engagement mechanisms, that data sets have been identieid by the public and been prioritized for release based on that engagement (such as e-mail, public open data events, IdeaScale/GitHub/Twitter, etc.) activity.
+This may include those that were requested via FOIA mechanisms or other formal requests. *(Qualitative)*

 <span id="pe_dialogue"></span>
 #####Feedback loop is closed, 2 way communication
-This element is an asessment, based on information provided by the agency and confirmed, through review of published public feedback mechanisms by OMB (including reviewing post-event outcomes - such as those from datajams and datapaloozas), if the input from public engagement is acted upon and produces an output to the open data milestone activities, such as inclusion of data sets, quality improvement, format changes, API development or other outcomes.  *(Qualitative)*
+This element is an assessment, based on information provided by the agency and confirmed, through review of published public feedback mechanisms by OMB (including reviewing post-event outcomes - such as those from datajams and datapaloozas), if the input from public engagement is acted upon and produces an output to the open data milestone activities, such as inclusion of data sets, quality improvement, format changes, API development or other outcomes.  *(Qualitative)*

 <span id="pe_reference"></span>
 #####Link to or description of Feedback Mechanism